‘It’s the height of hypocrisy’: After Texas Gov. Greg Abbott contracts covid-19, Democrats ramp up calls for mask mandates

 Clardy, too, said that he disagrees with Abbott’s ban on mask mandates.

 “I don’t think a one-size-fits-all approach fits,” he said.
-“I do think the best mandate is to say, ‘People, don’t be stupid and use your common sense.
-You know, wear your mask and protect others.’”
+“I do think the best mandate is to say: ‘People, don’t be stupid and use your common sense.
+You know, wear your mask and protect others.’ ”

 Moravec reported from Austin.
 Timothy Bella in Washington contributed to this report.